carlosgm02/uwp-languages/TS/readme.md

 # TypeScript Apps
-The Typescript SDK for UWP (also referred to as TS UWP) is a Microsoft open-source project that provides a TypeScript development environment for Visual Studio for supporting the UWP.
+The Typescript SDK for UWP (also referred to as TS UWP) is a Microsoft open-source project that provides a TypeScript development environment for Visual Studio with support for the UWP.
 This folder contains sample TS UWP apps and games for UWP development and testing for Windows 10. (fork original source: https://github.com/Microsoft/TypeScriptSamples)

 ## Sample apps
 These sample apps show some example features developed in TypeScript for the UWP: